Indiana Patient Registry

-Several other Indiana hospitals actively submit data to the state trauma registry.
-Ramzi Nimry is the Trauma System Performance Improvement Manager of the ISDH Division of Trauma and Injury Prevention.
-For hospitals interested in learning more about the trauma registry, Ramzi can be reached at 317-234-7321 or firstname.lastname@example.org.
+Today, more than 90+ hospitals in Indiana with emergency departments are actively submitting data to the state trauma registry on a quarterly basis.
+Ramzi Nimry is the Statewide Trauma System Development and Training Manager of the ISDH Division of Trauma and Injury Prevention.
+For hospitals interested in learning more about the trauma registry, Ramzi can be reached at 317-234-7321 or email@example.com.

 The software vendor chosen for the registry is ImageTrend from Minneapolis, MN.
 ImageTrend has also been selected to provide a repository for EMS data.
 The combination of EMS and trauma data allows Indiana to develop a more robust data system with which we can create a better statewide trauma system.

 - The Indiana Trauma Registry Data Dictionary for 2017.